The rich get richer and the poor get poorer: "Ain't We Got Fun"

 The phrase was popularized in 1921 in the wildly successful song "Ain't We Got Fun?", and is sometimes attributed to the song's lyricists, Gus Kahn and Raymond B. Egan.
 Although their original lyric read "the rich get rich," later renditions of the song, like Peggy Lee's version, changed to "the rich get richer."

 The line is also sometimes mistakenly attributed to F. Scott Fitzgerald.
 It appears in The Great Gatsby, as "the rich get richer and the poor get—children!"
 The character Gatsby orders the character Klipspringer, sitting at the piano, "Don't talk so much, old sport...
-Play!" and Klipspringer breaks into the Whiting, Kahn and Egan song.
+Play!" and Klipspringer breaks into the Whiting, Kahn, and Egan song.

 In economics

 US federal minimum wage if it had kept pace with productivity.
 Also, the real minimum wage.

 Thomas Piketty's book Capital in the Twenty-First Century (2014) presents a body of empirical data spanning several hundred years that supports his central thesis that the owners of capital accumulate wealth more quickly than those who provide labour, a phenomenon widely described with the term "the rich-get-richer".

+Wealth attained advantage or Wealth acquired advantage (WAA) is an econophysics mathematical model that describes how wealthier entities gain a disproportionate advantage in economic transactions.